Chester75321/GenEpi/README.md

 #default: float_threshold_DPrime=0.9 and float_threshold_RSquare=0.9
 ```

+## Interpreting the Results
+### The main table
+GenEpi will automatically generate three folders (snpSubsets, singleGeneResult, crossGeneResult) beside your .GEN file.
+You could go to **crossGeneResult** directly to obtain your main table for episatasis in **Result.csv**

 ## Meta
 Chester (Yu-Chuan Chang) - chester75321@gmail.com
 Distributed under the MIT license.
 See ``LICENSE`` for more information.